 Nathaniel regularly works with local and global companies at all stages of growth, from technology startups to multinational corporations.
 His practice includes services related to venture capital financing activities, mergers and acquisitions, private equity, joint ventures, strategic investments, and general corporate matters.

 He was the co-founder of JurisTech Japan, a legaltech company, and he has significant experience related to blockchain and virtual currencies.

-Prior to joining Orrick’s Tokyo Office, he was an associate at ZeLo Law Firm.
+Prior to joining Orrick’s New York office, he was an associate at the firm's Tokyo office.